Welcome back. Thus far, we have gathered critical Intel, and stockpiled some great weapons.

 However, what I am suggesting is that any advertisement that you own can remain part of your marketing portfolio and can be used again and again saving you precious dollars on repeat production costs.

-Boot Camp Tip #8: Unlike many other platforms, any advertising production purchased through VNN is your legal property to use in any marketing of your choice!
+Boot Camp Tip #8: Unlike many other platforms, any advertising production purchased through HNN is your legal property to use in any marketing of your choice!

 Because marketing expenses are generally higher in the beginning of your real estate career, these strategic tips can potentially reduce your long term expenses and should not be overlooked in your overall strategy.